 First thing you should do is walk all the way to the back of the cave and look out.
-The cave creates a perfect lens to view out of.
+The Wave Cave creates a perfect lens to view out of, living up to its name.
 While you enjoy the shade be sure to walk up on the wave and look out, ride it, and take crazy fun silhouette photos!

 Monty and I sat on the wave for quite a while last time we visited, eating our snacks, and looking out at the wilderness, planning our next adventure.
 We tend to visit this spot on off hours so we always miss the crowds and get the place to ourselves.

 Do pay attention for rattlesnakes inside the Wave Cave as well as along the trail.
-I’ve heard people say they have spotted one in the cave before, so it is best to scout it out when you first get in.
+I’ve heard people say they have spotted one in the cave every year, so it is best to scout it out when you first get in.

 Once you’ve gotten your fill of silhouette photos in the Wave Cave you’ll head back down the way you came.

 Please practice leave no trace principals while inside the cave and do not carve, paint, or alter the cave walls!
 Also, pack out your trash!

 Were you wondering where the long, windy dirt road leads to?
 Well, I’ll tell you.
 It dead ends directly into another great local trail, the Peralta Trail.
 You can hike Peralta Trail to Fremont Saddle for some epic views of Weavers Needle as an out and back.

 Or, you can hike the entire Peralta Trail, making a 12.6 mile loop called Weavers Needle Loop.
 This is a great all day hike with options for backpacking if you’re interested.